waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v107 - Major Refactor)
+# Gem's Strategic Journal (v108 - Full Refactor)

 ## I. Core Principles & Lessons Learned
-- **Trust the Data, Not Frustration:** Game State Information (`map_id`, `current_position`) is the absolute source of truth.
+- **Trust the Data:** Game State Information is the absolute source of truth.
 My own feeling of being "stuck" is a hallucination if the data contradicts it.
 - **Interaction Protocol:** If an interaction doesn't trigger a battle, it's a non-battling NPC or one I've already defeated.
 Mark and move on.
 The Channeler at (15, 13) on Pokémon Tower 4F is confirmed to be bugged; avoid interacting.
 - **WKG & Marker Protocol:** Be diligent about marking key points (like warp arrivals and defeated trainers) *immediately*.
 Re-issue failed calls.
 - **Agent Usage:** Use agents proactively for pathfinding, team building, and complex tasks.
 Prioritize refining agents that show flaws.